Continuous access evaluation

 To prepare your applications to use CAE, see How to use Continuous Access Evaluation enabled APIs in your applications.

-Continuous access evaluation isn't currently available in Azure Government GCC High tenants.
+Continuous access evaluation is available in Azure Government tenants (GCC High and DOD) for Exchange Online.

 - User termination or password change/reset: User session revocation will be enforced in near real time.